panpf/sketch/docs/wiki/log.md

 context.sketch.logger.level = Logger.Level.DEBUG
 ```

+> [!TIP]
-> Note: Excessive Log logs will affect UI fluency.
+> Excessive Log logs will affect UI fluency.
 Please set the level to INFO and above for the
 > official release version.

 ### Modify output